opixelum/brain-disk-gitbook/docs/glossary.md

 Key concept of object-oriented programming, that refers to bundle data & methods into a single unit, frequently in the form of class.

+## F

+### Firmware
+Computer software that provides the low-level control for a device's specific hardware.

 ## I